 Next, move your way back downtown and check out the city’s largest and most eclectic museum.
 The wide ranging collection boasts pieces of decorative art, Asian and African art, paintings by Mary Cassatt, Edward Hopper, Georgia O’Keeffe, and classical art from Egypt, Greece, and Rome.
 Its collection of Tibetan art, including one Buddhist altar consecrated by the Dalai Lama, is among the best in the country.
 The museum also hosts a planetarium, garden, and the Newark Fire Museum, a treasure trove of great attractions for both families and the solo visitor.

 New Jersey Performing Arts Center

-End the day with a show at New Jersey Performing Arts Center (NJPAC) or root for one of Newark’s hometown sports teams: the New Jersey Devils or the Newark Bears baseball team.
+End the day with a show at New Jersey Performing Arts Center (NJPAC) or root for Newark’s hometown sports team: the New Jersey Devils.
 Past performers at NJPAC include the New Jersey Symphony, Herbie Hancock, Elvis Costello, Jerry Seinfeld, and the Royal Danish Ballet.

 What to Eat

 A good one-two option is Andro’s Diner followed by some Nasto’s Ice Cream, Booker’s favorite in New Jersey.
 Both can be found in the Ironbound District, an eclectic neighborhood just recognized by the New York Times as a restaurant bastion, home to a host of interesting fare, especially Italian and Iberian cuisine.

 How to get there: Take the PATH train from 33rd Street and arrive in Newark in 35 minutes.

 View Day Trip to Newark in a larger map